Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Related Work

 \section{Related Work}

-\paragraph{Prompting Techniques on Consistency} Based on Chain-of-thought mechanism \citet{wei2022chain}, many previous works have adopted various prompting techniques and decoding strategies to reveal the consistency of LLM outputs and further enhance the capabilities of LLMs.
-One line of approaches decodes multiple times from the same perspective and aggregate the results \citep{wang2022SelfConsistency,zhou2022least,jung2022maieutic,sun2022RecitationAugmented}.
+\paragraph{Prompting techniques on consistency.} Based on Chain-of-thought mechanism \citep{wei2022chain}, previous works have adopted various prompting techniques and decoding strategies to reveal the consistency of LLM outputs and further enhance the capabilities of LLMs.
+One line of approaches decodes multiple times from the same perspective and aggregate the results \citep{wang2022SelfConsistency,zhou2022least,jung2022maieutic,sun2022RecitationAugmented,chen2023universal}.
 For example, \citet{wang2022SelfConsistency} targets tasks with fixed answer sets and scores each answer based on the output frequency.
 Building on this, \citet{sun2022RecitationAugmented} introduces recitation as context for augmentation.
+While \citet{jung2022maieutic} focus on the two-value entailment relations (True or False) between statements and explanations.
+They treat the inference process as a weighted MAX-SAT problem and utilize a logistic solver to solve it.
 Another line draws inspiration from the ``Dual Process" in cognitive science, which posits that human reasoning is dominated by System 1 and System 2 \citep{daniel2017thinking,sloman1996empirical}.
-As a result, these approaches require LLMs to play different roles like generator (i.e., System 1) and verifier (i.e., System 2), and optimize the result iteratively by a conversational way \citep{madaan2023SelfRefine,shinn2023Reflexion,zhu2023Solving}.
+As a result, these approaches require LLMs to play different roles like generator (i.e. System 1) and verifier (i.e. System 2), and optimize the result iteratively by a conversational way \citep{madaan2023SelfRefine,shinn2023Reflexion,zhu2023Solving}. \citet{xiong2023Examining} also proposes the concept of "inter-consistency".
+Instead of referring to the consistency within the same LLM, they focus to tackle the inter-inconsistency problem between different models with a formal debate framework.

-\paragraph{LLM for Code}
+\paragraph{LLM for code.}